Jacob Zuma: Arrest and imprisonment

 On 22 July, Zuma was granted one day's compassionate leave to attend the funeral of his brother Michael.
 On 6 August, the Department of Correctional Services reported that he had been admitted to hospital for routine medical observation following a routine health check.
 He underwent surgery for an unspecified condition on 14 August and had to remain hospitalised in order to undergo further medical procedures.
 On 5 September, he was released on medical parole to receive medical care at home, instead of in hospital, in order to complete the rest of his sentence at his Nkandla home, under supervision in the community corrections system.

 The decision was challenged in court by the Democratic Alliance, the Helen Suzman Foundation, and Afriforum.
 On 15 December 2021, high court judge Keoagile Matojane set aside the parole decision, declaring it unlawful and saying that it undermined respect for the judiciary, the rule of law, and the Constitution.
 The Medical Parole Advisory Board had advised against parole, but it had been granted by the Correctional Services Commissioner, Arthur Fraser, who had thereby effectively and improperly overruled the board.
 Zuma was ordered to return to prison, with his time on parole not counted towards his sentence.
 Zuma's lawyers immediately announced his intention to appeal the high court's decision, and he was granted leave to do so on 21 December.

 The Department of Correctional Services declared that Zuma's sentence had ended on 7 October 2022.
 A ruling had not yet been delivered on his appeal against the cancellation of his medical parole.
 The Supreme Court of Appeal ruled on 21 November that the medical parole was unlawful, but allowed the national commissioner of the Department of Correctional Services to consider whether the time he spent in parole would count towards his sentence.
 The Department of Correctional Services appealed the ruling to the Constitutional Court on 16 December.
+The Constitutional Court however refused to hear the appeal on 13 July 2023.
+On 11 August 2023, the Department of Correctional Services granted Zuma remission of his 15-month sentence.